How this is made.

 Document Cream #F4EFE3

 Accent.
-Used for meridian rules, italic descriptors, accent borders, and KPI numbers.
+Used for meridian rules, italic descriptors, accent borders, and KPI numbers — lightened one step from the print value #A47148 for contrast on navy.
 Diplomatic, treaty-document weight; never used as a fill.

 Wordmark

-The NPSI wordmark sets NORTH PACIFIC STRATEGY INITIATIVE in Source Serif 4, weight 600, with 0.14em letter-spacing, in Pacific Navy on Document Cream.
+The NPSI wordmark sets NORTH PACIFIC STRATEGY INITIATIVE in Source Serif 4, weight 600, with 0.14em letter-spacing, in Document Cream on Pacific Navy on screen — in print the pair re-inverts; there is never a third combination.
 Above the wordmark, a thin Treaty Bronze meridian carries three small ticks marking a conceptual span: Victoria — mid-Pacific — Busan.
 Below, the italic descriptor Working Papers on Pacific Sovereignty & Bilateral Architecture sits in Treaty Bronze; further below, the volume identifier VOL. I · EST. MMXXVI sits in JetBrains Mono in Maritime Teal.

 The wordmark appears on document covers, the website masthead, and released figures.
 The compact masthead — wordmark with thin bronze rule, no descriptor — appears on the top of every page of every document.
 The wordmark is never recoloured, never combined with national flags or symbols, and never paired with a separate icon, mascot, or symbol mark.
 The wordmark is the mark.